rawebone/Razor/README.md

 ```

+In this example, when the index page of our application is requested, an `EndPoint`
+object will be configured to echo "Hello, World!" when the request is made with the
+`GET` HTTP verb.
+This configured `EndPoint` is then run against the request.

 The `EndPoint` object accounts for most of the basic HTTP Verbs, but should you need more
 you can simply create an extension from the EndPoint object to suit your own needs.
 There
 is not uber fancy handling at work in the background.